JordanRad/JordanRad/README.md

 ## Hi there 👋, I am Jordan Radushev!
 Young and passionate software developer, interested in Full-stack web development.

-- 🌱 I’m currently learning Java & Kotlin
+- 🌱 I’m currently learning Java & Kotlin.
-- 💻 Always open to learn something new
+- 💻 Always open to learn something new.
-- 👯 I’m looking to create and contribute to some interesting porjects in my freetime
+- 👯 I’m looking to create and contribute to some interesting porjects in my freetime.
 - 📫 How to reach me: dani.radushev@gmail.com

-### 🚀 Learn & create 🚀
+- 🚀 Learn & create!